Together-Java/ModernJava/src/strings/access_individual_characters.md

 System.out.println(r);
 ```

-If you give a number equal to or greater than the lenth of the `String` or a number less than zero,
+If you give a number equal to or greater than the length of the `String` or a number less than zero,
 you will get an error.

 ```java